john9088/Pizzaria/README.md

 # Pizzaria
-A dynamic website to diaplay and order pizza
+A dynamic website to display and order pizza